-In this shot, we will go through the differences of two data types, any
+In this shot, we will go through the differences of two data types, any and Object.

-var variablename:any;
+anyvar variablename:any;

-.var inputFromUser:any
+any.var inputFromUser:any

-In the following code snippet, we created a variable data
+In the following code snippet, we created a variable data with type any, and then we assign the string Data from server to data.

 // creating variable with any data typevar data:any;//assigning string to datadata = "Data from server"//priting data to consoleconsole.log(data)

-We can re-assign different values of different data types to variable data
+We can re-assign different values of different data types to variable data.

 // creating variable with any data typevar data:any;//assigning string to datadata = "Data from server"//priting data to consoleconsole.log(data)//reassigned with integerdata = 10console.log(data)//reassigned with booleandata = trueconsole.log(data)

-var a: Object
+Objectvar a: Object

-to store plain JavaScript objects.key-value
+Object to store plain JavaScript objects.key-value pairs separated by a comma ,.{

 1:"apple",